rdbende/tkinterDnD/README.md

 # tkinterDnD
-A nice wrapper around the tkdnd package
+A nice wrapper around the tkdnd package.
+No tcl installation, no build isrequired, just download and use it!
+(Nevertheless, I recommend having tcl installed 😉️)

 ### Credits: